 - b.
 Payment of benefits Unmatched after-tax savings can be withdrawn at any time.
-Pre-tax savings and earnings thereon and Roth 401(k) savings and earnings thereon are available only for withdrawal at termination of employment or age 591⁄2, except under certain financial hardship conditions.
-Vested company matching contributions and earnings are available for withdrawal, except that vested company matching contributions and a participant's matched after-tax savings cannot be withdrawn in a partial withdrawal within 24 months after the contribution is made.
-Vested Retirement Account contributions and earning thereon are available for withdrawal only at termination of employment.
+Pre-tax savings and earnings thereon and Roth 401(k) savings and earnings thereon are available only for withdrawal at termination of employment or age 591⁄2 (starting in 2022), except under certain financial hardship conditions.
+Company matching contributions and earnings are available for in-service withdrawals starting in 2022.
+Starting in 2022, Company matching contributions and a participant's matched after-tax savings cannot be withdrawn in a partial withdrawal within 24 months after the contribution is made.
+Vested Retirement Account contributions and earnings are thereon are available only for withdrawal at termination of employment.
 Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 70 1⁄2 (age 72 if the participant was born after June 30, 1949).
-A participant who terminates employment for any reason, and who, on the effective date of termination, had three or more years of continuous service, is entitled to receive his or her entire account balance, including all company contributions.
-A participant who terminates employment for any reason with less than three years of continuous service will forfeit nonvested company contributions unless termination is by reason of permanent layoff, total and permanent disability, involuntary termination of employment under circumstances which would satisfy paragraph 2.1 (a) of the United States Steel Corporation Supplemental Unemployment Benefit Program for Non-Union Employees, or death.
+A participant who terminates employment for any reason, and who, on the effective date of termination, had three or more years of continuous service, is entitled to receive his or her entire account balance, including all Retirement Account contributions.
+A participant who terminates employment for any reason with less than three years of continuous service will forfeit nonvested Retirement Account contributions unless termination is by reason of permanent layoff (starting in 2022), total and permanent disability, or death.
 Forfeiture occurs as of the date on which the participant (i) incurs five consecutive one-year breaks in continuous service, or (ii) if earlier, receives a distribution of the entire vested portion of his account. - c.
-Forfeited accounts Any forfeited nonvested company contributions (\$0.7 million in 2022 and \$1.1 million in 2021), from either matching company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan or administrative expenses of the Plan.
-In 2022 and 2021, company contributions were reduced by \$0.8 million and \$1.0 million, respectively, from forfeited nonvested accounts. - d.
+Forfeited accounts Any forfeited nonvested Company contributions (\$3,000 and \$0 in 2022 and 2021, respectively), from either matching Company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan for the month of January (or any subsequent month, if necessary) in any year.
+Such amounts forfeited during the previous or current calendar year may instead be applied to administrative expenses of the Plan.
+No Company contributions were reduced from forfeited nonvested accounts in 2022. - d.
 Participant accounts Under the investment transfer provisions, and absent any trade restrictions under Section 16b of the Securities Exchange Act, a participant can elect to transfer funds (including matching company contributions) between investments on a daily basis.
 Transfer requests made before the time that markets close on a day stock markets are open are processed after markets close that same day.
 All other transfer requests are processed after markets close on the next day that the stock markets are open.
 Transfers are permitted on a daily basis but may be subject to fund specific restrictions and limited by other pending transfers.